Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Introduction

-Another fundamental difficulty associated with deterministic quantum models for physics at the Planck scale is the relation between the degrees of freedom at the fundamental scale and the degrees of freedom at the quantum scales, that includes the degrees of freedom of the standard model of particles or unification quantum field theories but also, atomic and hadronic scales, for instance.
-Examples of field models that can be described as deterministic models have been discussed in the literature.
-In particular, it has been shown that free $(1+1)$-bosonic quantum field models and several string models can be interpreted as deterministic quantum models \cite{Hooft2014}.
-Also, it was proved that the massless non-interacting $4$-dimensional Dirac field can be identified with a deterministic system \cite{Hooft2002}.
-Such examples show that to describe the dynamics of non-trivial quantum systems as deterministic dynamical systems is at least feasible and a extended theory of emergent quantum mechanics has been constructed based on cellular automaton models \cite{Elze2013, Hooft2014}.
+One fundamental problem in the construction of deterministic quantum models for physics at the fundamental scale is to establish an unambiguous relation between the degrees of freedom at the fundamental scale and the degrees of freedom at the quantum scales.
+By quantum scales we mean not only the degrees of freedom of the standard model of particles or at unification quantum field gauge theories scales, but also atomic and hadronic scales, atomic scales and molecular scales, although it can be a hierarchy in several of such a scales.
+Although they should be seen as composed systems, the new concepts should be applicable to such {\it non-standard model scales} too, since the exhibit quantum phenomenology.
+Examples of quantum models that can be described as deterministic models have been discussed in the literature.
+In particular, it has been shown that massless non-interacting $4$-dimensional first quantized Dirac neutrino particle can be identified with a deterministic system as well as the free $(1+1)$-bosonic quantum field models and certain string models \cite{Hooft2016}.
+Such examples illustrate that the description of the dynamics of non-trivial quantum systems as deterministic dynamical systems is feasible.
+Based on the insights extracted from the examples cited above, attempts to construct a theory of emergent quantum mechanics are, for instance, the work of Hooft \cite{Hooft2016}.

-The present paper supersedes the previous work by the author on deterministic systems as models for quantum mechanics \cite{Ricardo06}.
-In addition to further analysis and improvement of our previous proposal, several new developments are presented here.
-It is shown how fundamental elements of the quantum mechanical formalism are derived from the formalism of a specific type of dynamical models.
-Moreover, an interaction with formal similarities with classical gravity emerges in Hamilton-Randers systems in combination with a general principle of metric geometry known as concentration of measure arises.
-This interaction causes the natural spontaneous collapse.
-In such theory the collapse of the quantum state is not necessarily induced by the measurement device.

-Although there are several serious constraints for local, deterministic and causal view for theories beneath quantum mechanics, we think that such theories can be logically consistent, although deviations from quantum mechanics should be expected.
-Further research on clarify such deviations is postponed for future work.